onflow/flow/flips/20210916-nft-metadata.md

 }
 ```

-The data here is taken from what blocto uses to display an NFT in their application.
+The data above is taken from what the [Blocto wallet](https://blocto.portto.io/) uses to display an NFT in their application.
  - Would it be wise to add some sort of link here to be able to know how to navigate to the source page for this resource?

 ### [Other](Other) examples